 After trying the ridiculous and surprisingly tasty street food, you might need to find something to wash it down with.
 We were talking with a local, and she suggested that we try Berliner Weisse.
 According to her, there’s a story behind this drink.
 When the Protestants were expelled from France under Louis XIV (the guy who built Versailles), they needed somewhere to go.
 The king of Germany, at that same time, needed artisans and laborers to help rebuild Berlin.

 When the French came to Berlin, they tasted the beer – and spat it back out.
-Their refined palates, long used to good French wine, couldn’t handle the sour beer that was the cheap drink of choice in watering holes in Berlin.
+Their refined palates, long used to good French wine, couldn’t handle the sour beer that was the cheap drink of choice in watering holes in eastern Europe.
 Wine was expensive and hard to come by, so they made do with what they had.
 They added fruit to the beer.
 This evolved into adding fruit syrup to the beer, and now there are wacky-looking drinks on tables all over Berlin that are either deep, blood-red or nuclear green in color.